 The reason for this is because sperm can survive for up to five days in the reproductive tract and the egg can survive up to 24 hours, giving you a maximum fertile window of six days.
 However, most of the sperm will be destroyed within minutes and many will not last five days, so it's more likely that an egg gets fertilized from sperm that were ejaculated in the few days before ovulation rather than four or five days before.
 Likewise, sperm ejaculated close to, or after ovulation, are less likely to fertilize an egg due to the egg degenerating within 12-24 hours of ovulation.
 See the amazing Journey of Sperm for more information.

 We asked 26,247 women who were trying to get pregnant, how many times they normally have sex during their fertile window.
 38% said they didn't know when their fertile window is.

-- You are only fertile for six days per cycle (fertile window).
+- You are only fertile for up to six days per cycle (fertile window).

 - Sperm can live for up to five days.

-- Your egg can live for 12-24 hours, unless fertilized.
+- Your egg can live for up to 12-24 hours, unless fertilized.

 Frequently asked questions about ovulation

 Can you ovulate more than once per cycle?